Rana-Faraz/whatsapp-chat-analysis/README.md

 # WhatsApp Chat Analyzer

 A Python package for analyzing WhatsApp chat export files.
-This tool provides detailed insights into your WhatsApp conversations, including message patterns, emoji usage, and more.
+This tool provides detailed insights into your WhatsApp conversations, including message patterns, emoji usage, response times, conversation dynamics, and more.

 ## Features